BickBee/SequenceGame/README.md

+# 🧠 Simon Sequence Game

-The Simon Sequence Game is a web-based application that recreates the classic Simon memory game.
-Players are challenged to remember and replicate sequences of button presses, with each round becoming progressively more difficult.
-This game is implemented using JavaScript and leverages the SimpleKit library for event handling and animations which was created by professor Daniel Vogel at the University of Waterloo.
+The **Simon Sequence Game** is a web-based memory game that recreates the classic Simon experience.
+Players are challenged to remember and replicate sequences of button presses, with difficulty ramping up every round.
+Built with **JavaScript** and powered by **SimpleKit**—a lightweight animation and input library created by Prof. Daniel Vogel at the University of Waterloo.

-Features:
+## 🎮 How to Play

+1. Watch the sequence as colored circles light up.
+2. Repeat the sequence in the correct order.
+3. Each successful round adds a new step to the sequence.
+4. Press `+` or `-` to adjust the number of buttons.
+5. Type `?` to activate **Cheat Mode**.

+## ✨ Features

-    Interactive Gameplay:
+### 🎯 Interactive Gameplay
-        - Players interact with colored circles that represent the buttons in the Simon game.
+- Click or tap on colored circles to replicate the sequence.
-        - The game generates a sequence of button presses that the player must replicate.
+- Each circle represents a distinct input in the memory challenge.

-    Visual Feedback:
+### 💡 Visual Feedback
-        - Circles highlight and expand in size to indicate which button is being pressed.
+- Circles animate with highlights and size changes to show activity.

-    Dynamic Difficulty:
+### 🔁 Dynamic Difficulty
-        - The sequence length increases with each successful round, adding complexity and challenge.
+- The sequence grows longer every round.
-        - The number of possible selections in the sequence can also be increased or decreased by pressing '+' or '-'
+- Increase or decrease the number of colors in play using `+` / `-`.

-    User Input Handling:
+### 🖱️ User Input Handling
-        - Supports various input methods including mouse clicks and long presses.
+- Supports mouse clicks and long presses.
-        - Displays messages to guide the player through the game, indicating turns and outcomes.

-    Animations:
+- Helpful on-screen messages guide your gameplay.

+### 🎞️ Animations
-        - Smooth animations for button presses and visual feedback.
+- Smooth button transitions and press feedback.
-        - Customizable animations for different game states (e.g., winning, losing).
+- Custom animations for winning and losing states.

-    Cheat Mode:
+### 🧪 Cheat Mode
-        - A cheat mode that displays the current sequence for debugging or practice purposes.
+- Type `?` to view the full current sequence for practice or debugging.

-        - Can activate the "Cheat" mode by typing '?'
+## 🧰 Tech Stack

+- **JavaScript**
+- **HTML & CSS**
+- **SimpleKit** – for animations and event handling

+---

+Challenge your memory, improve your reflexes, and see how far you can go! 🧠⚡🟢🔴🔵🟡